rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/4-thursday.md

 “Go put your hands on your desk.”

-He released her hair and she walked to her desk.
+He released her hair, and she walked to her desk.
 Slowly, she put her palms on top.
 She heard him take a few deep breaths, centering himself.

 “Now, lift up your dress.”